raspberrypilearning/fruit-salad/en/step_4.md

 --- task ---

-Select the **Ingredients sprite**.

---- /task ---

---- task ---

-Add the following code to the **Ingredients sprite** to enable it to grow:
+Select the **Ingredients sprite** and add the following code to enable it to grow:

 ```blocks3
 when I receive [grow v]